M66B/FairEmail/docs/FAQ-az-rAZ.md

 Each folder has an option *Automatically move classified messages to this folder* ('auto classification' for short).
 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.

 The option *Use local spam filter* in the report spam dialog will turn on message classification in the miscellaneous settings and auto classification for the spam folder.
-Please understand that this is not a replacement for the spam filter of the email server and can result in [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives).
-See also [this FAQ](#user-content-faq92).
+Please understand that this is not a replacement for the spam filter of the email server and can result in [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives). [ bu suala ](#user-content-faq92) da baxın.

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.
 Each time you move a message into this folder you'll train FairEmail that similar messages belong in this folder.
 Each time you move a message out of this folder you'll train FairEmail that similar messages do not belong in this folder.
 After moving some messages into the 'marketing' folder, FairEmail will start moving similar messages automatically into this folder.
 Or, the other way around, after moving some messages out of the 'marketing' folder, FairEmail will stop moving similar messages automatically into this folder.
 This will work best with messages with similar content (email addresses, subject and message text).